CDFS-6664: A candidate of Lyman-continuum Emission at z~3.8 detected by HDUV: Discussion

 In addition to the inhomogeneous nature of the IGM, we consider the possibility that a foreground quasar close to the sightline may ionize its surrounding IGM and open a path for the LyC photons of CDFS-6664 to the observers.
 We check the quasar catalog and find that the famous type-2 quasar, CDFS-202 \citep{norman2002}, is close to the sightline of CDFS-6664, with a project separation of $0.5$ pMpc ($1.2\arcmin$, Figure \ref{fig:distribution}).
 CDFS-202 is located at redshift $3.71$.
 The line-of-sight distance to CDFS-6664 is about 64.9 cMpc.
 Previous works show that luminous quasars can photoevaporate optically thick absorbers within a $\sim 1$ pMpc radius or so \citep[e.g.,][]{hennawi_prochaska2007}.
 Therefore, it is quite possible that the ionization bubble of CDFS-202 affect the IGM on the sightline of the CDFS-6664 and enhances the transmission of LyC photons.

-We also plot the sources with known spectroscopic redshift larger than 3.7 near CDFS-6664.
-There seems to be a clustering of $z=3.7$ sources near CDFS-6664, as shown in Figure \ref{fig:distribution}.
-These sources may present extra ionizing background, further increase the transmission of the IGM at this region \citep[e.g.,][]{adelberger2003}.
+{We also plot the sources with known spectroscopic redshift higher than 3.6 near CDFS-6664.
+The redshift distribution shows a narrow peak at $z=3.7$, indicating a clustering of sources at this redshift, as shown in Figure \ref{fig:distribution}. } These sources may present extra ionizing background, further increase the transmission of the IGM at this region \citep[e.g.,][]{adelberger2003}.